Bangsamoro transition period: Bangsamoro police

 The Police Regional Office Autonomous Region in Muslim Mindanao (PRO ARMM) of the Philippine National Police (PNP) was organized sometime in 2019 as the Police Regional Office Bangsamoro Autonomous Region (PRO BAR).
 Since the Bangsamoro autonomous region had a slightly larger scope than its predecessor, the new police regional office had to expand its jurisdiction as well.
-They were previous proposals to create an independent police force for the region, but did not materialized.
+They were previous proposals to create an independent police force for the region, but did not materialize.

 By April 2019, the PRO BARMM had started its gradual takeover of additional areas.
 They started supervising the Cotabato City Police which is still administratively under the control of Police Regional Office 12.
 They also began planning on how to put the barangays in Cotabato that are part of Bangsamoro under their jurisdiction.

 An agreement was signed on July 5, 2019, that would allow former fighters of the Moro Islamic Liberation Front (MILF) and Moro National Liberation Front (MNLF) rebel groups to join the PNP with age, height, and education requirements waived.
 However applicants through this process must attain the necessary educational requirements within 15 years after joining the police force.

 The integration progress began in April 2022 when the Bangsamoro government signed an agreement with the National Police Commission (Napolcom) regarding the Special Qualifying Eligibility Examination for ex-MILF and MNLF members.